srbartlett/elbow/README.md

 The host name is expected to be a CNAME for the ELB public DNS, as such a DNS looked is performed against the host name.

+By default the ELB is assumed to be in the AWS region `us-east-1`.
+You can use a different region by setting the following in your `deploy.rb`

+    set :aws_region, 'ap-southeast-2'

 ## Contributing

 1. Fork it